-UK based Chord Electronics is known the world over for its high-end Amps and DACs.
+The UK-based Chord Electronics has known the world over for its high-end Amps and DACs.
 The most famous being the 2Qute, Hugo, Hugo TT & Chord Mojo.

 What technology goes into making them this brilliant?